heathhenley/AOC/README.md

 a discord convo and that made it clear to me.
 Get the length of the path for each starting node along the directions and then find the lcm of all of them.
 The number is huge, so brute force would have taken impossible or just really slow at least.
+The LCM trick also only works for a specific set of inputs (eg the paths are all multiples of the set of directions, etc) - I won't be surprised if there's a more general solution that ends up being required for a problem later in the month...